 YYYY is the release year and

-N is the serial number of the release during this year.
+MM is the number of the release month.
 For example,

-M is the serial number of the minor release.
+B is the serial number of the minor (bugfix) release.
 For example,

-2020.2.2 is the second bugfix update released for major version
+2022.04.1 is the first bugfix update released for major version

 The dates of all previous releases and the sequence of TeamCity versions are listed here.